project-ncl/gradle-manipulator/CONTRIBUTING.md

 #### Release command

-The plugins can be released using the following command (from the master branch of the repository):
+The plugins can be released using the following command (from the main branch of the repository):

     # Optional command: ./gradlew clean